 Summarize every conversation you have with an insurance agent, including whether any offer of compensation was made.

 Do not sign any letters or settlement offers sent to you by an insurance agent.

 This is a vital step to protecting your rights.
 Only an attorney will know how to make sure that you have collected all information relevant to the crash.
 An attorney will also analyze the facts to determine who you can hold responsible, if anyone, and the amount of compensation you can receive for economic losses and pain and suffering.

-Please contact the Law Office of Steve Roberts for assistance.
+Please contact Roberts Accident Law for assistance.
 We have years of experience helping motorists just like you figure out what to do after a car accident.
 We offer a free consultation where you can discuss the facts you have gathered on this checklist.
 Please contact us today.